-Box b-Employer identification number.
-Show the employer identification number (EIN) assigned to you by the IRS (00-0000000).
-This should be the same number that you used on your Federal employment tax returns (Form 941, Form 943, or Form CT-1).
+Box b-Employer identification number (EIN).
+Show the employer identification number (EIN) assigned to you by the IRS (00-000000).
+This should be the same number that you used on your federal employment tax returns (Form 941, Form 943, Form 944, Form CT-1, or Schedule H (Form 1040)).
 Do not use a prior owner's EIN.
 If you do not have an EIN when filing Forms W-2, enter "Applied For" in box b; do not use your SSN.
 You can get an EIN by filing Form SS-4, Application for Employer Identification Number.
-Also see Agent reporting on page 3.
+Also see Agent reporting on page 4.

 Box c-Employer's name, address, and ZIP code.
-This entry should be the same as shown on your Form 941, Form 943, or Form CT-1.
-Also see Agent reporting on page 3.
+This entry should be the same as shown on your Form 941, Form 943, Form 944, Form CT-1, or Schedule H (Form 1040).
+Also see Agent reporting on page 4.

 Box d-Employee's social security number.
 Enter the number shown on the employee's social security card.
-If the employee does not have a card, he or she should apply for one by completing Form SS-5, Application for a Social Security
+If the employee does not have a card, he or she should apply for one by completing Form SS-5, Application for a Social Security Card.

-Card.
-If the employee has applied for a card but the number is not received in time for filing, enter "Applied For" in box d.
+If the employee has applied for a card but the number is not received in time for filing, enter "Applied For" in box d on paper Forms W-2 filed with the SSA.
+(Enter zeros (000-00-0000) if Form W-2 is filed electronically with the SSA.)

-Ask the employee to inform you of the number and the exact way that his/her name is printed on the card when it is received.
+Ask the employee to inform you of the number and name as they are shown on the social security card when it is received.
 Then correct your previous report by filing Form W-2c showing the employee's SSN.
 If the employee needs to change his or her name from that shown on the card, the employee should call the SSA at 1-800-772-1213.

 Boxes e and f-Employee's name and address.
 Enter the name as shown on your employee's social security card (first, middle initial, last).
-Do not enter "Jr.," "Sr.," etc. on Copy A even if such a suffix appears on the card.
-However, you can include the suffix on all other copies of Form W-2.
-If the name does not fit, you may show first name initial, middle initial, and last name (and ignore the vertical line).
+Generally, do not enter "Jr.," "Sr.," etc. in the "Suff." box on Copy A unless the suffix appears on the card.
+However, SSA still prefers that you do not enter the suffix on Copy A. If the name does not fit, you may show first name initial, middle initial, and last name (and ignore the vertical line).
 If the name has changed, the employee must get a corrected card from any SSA office.
 Use the name on the original card until you see the corrected one.
 Do not show titles or academic degrees, such as "Dr.," "RN," or "Esq.," at the beginning or end of the employee's name.